September 1, 2024

 Featuring an indoor hammock and climbing wall along with an elevated reading room looking out over the verdant garden below, this was another inspirational abode.
 The sunken seats by the kitchen bench, traditional tatami room and open-plan internal spaces made Sister’s House feel like the kind of place you could absolutely stay a while.
 I also loved the faint scent of cedar that permeated the home.

 Slightly closer to beachfront restaurants and cafes, when not reading in the hammock and feeding the resident cats Chobbi and ‘Chobbi’s Friend’ (name unknown), we were riding our bikes around to the family-run pottery shops and restaurants dotting the neighbourhood surrounding the house.
 One family home and studio was just around the corner and manned by multiple generations, where we picked up a couple of sets of handmade sake glasses (maps link here).
-Slightly further on our pushbikes was Craft Pottery Studio K’s (maps link here), featuring a lot of shisha designs – legendary creatures of Okinawa sometimes referred to as “guardian lions,” and are said to drive away demons and bad luck.
+Slightly further on our pushbikes was Craft Pottery Studio K’s (maps link here), featuring a lot of shisa designs – legendary creatures of Okinawa sometimes referred to as “guardian lions,” and are said to drive away demons and bad luck.
 Here, we selected an (iconic) oversized mug with retro fish motif for Brandon’s dad (I can confirm that it is now John’s chosen Moccona mug), along with vases and handpainted cups.

 While I absolutely have plenty of machine or batch-made pottery in my collection, there’s something you cannot go past in purchasing from small handmade studios.
 It may just be me, but I think of the place I bought it from whenever I use the piece – which is particularly nice when I’m brewing my coffee on a rainy 5c Melbourne morning, reminiscing on my travels.
 Anyway, I digress (again).